-Our Needs Assessment identifies key priorities to guide and inform our commissioning of community based treatment and support services.
+Our Needs Assessment identifies key priorities and uses these to guide and inform our investment in hundreds of community-based treatment and support services across the state.

 - Reduce and manage chronic disease.

-- Build workforce capacity to manage chronic disease and identify mental health and alcohol and other drug issues.
+- Build workforce capacity to manage chronic disease and identify mental health and alcohol and other drugs issues.

 - Promote integration and care coordination to improve chronic disease management.